 If you have any concerns about the health of your eyes and ears and whether the sun has hurt them, don’t hesitate to make an appointment with any of CEENTA’s doctors.
 We want you to enjoy your time in the sun as much as we enjoy ours.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Sicard practices in our Matthews office.
 Dr. Reddy practices in our Concord, Huntersville, and Statesville offices.
 To make an appointment with them or any of CEENTA’s Eye or ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.